Security-Onion-Solutions/securityonion-docs/dashboards.rst

 Dashboards
 ==========

-:ref:`soc` includes our own Dashboards interface.
-This interface includes an entire set of pre-built dashboards for our standard data types.
+:ref:`soc` includes a Dashboards interface which includes an entire set of pre-built dashboards for our standard data types.

 .. image:: images/40_dashboards.png
   :target: _images/40_dashboards.png